lukasbystricky/se2pdf/README.md

 # se2pdf

 A script to convert epubs from [Standard Ebooks](https://standardebooks.org) to PDFs.
-It can be called by providing the identifier of the epub, for example

 ## Dependencies
 - [Weasyprint](https://weasyprint.org)